 The Master of Accounting (MAcc) degree equips students to reach their professional goals by providing the requisite knowledge to sit for the Certified Public Accountant (CPA) examination and to enter the profession of public accounting.
 The degree is designed to complement prior education and experience, or to prepare students without an accounting background for this professional field.
-The MAcc is backed by Drake University’s full resources and reputation and is fully accredited by AACSB – the hallmark of excellence in business education and earned by less than five percent of business schools.
+The MAcc is backed by Drake University’s full resources and reputation.

 Admission Requirements: (previous degrees, exams, etc)